 Though anyone can experience lower back pain, it is those between the ages of 30 to 60 years old that are at a higher risk of experiencing back pain caused by a strain on the back muscles inside disc spaces.
+A main factor has to do with how many people have desk jobs or how many people consider themselves a desk jockey.
 This article, we will address some symptoms and causes of lower back pain in young adults.

 Lower Back Pain in Young Adults